Data and information visualization: Terminology

 Eppler and Lengler have developed the "Periodic Table of Visualization Methods," an interactive chart displaying various data visualization methods.
 It includes six types of data visualization methods: data, information, concept, strategy, metaphor and compound.
+In "Visualization Analysis and Design" Tamara Munzner writes "Computer-based visualization systems provide visual representations of datasets designed to help people carry out tasks more effectively."
+Munzner argues that visualization "is suitable when there is a need to augment human capabilities rather than replace people with computational decision-making methods."